 February 9, 1961 ~ Flutist, saxophonist Steve Wilson born in Hampton, Virginia, USA ~ As a teenager accompanied singer Stephanie Mills.
 Has since recorded as a leader, as sideman, and has held several teaching positions.
 Member of Out Of The Blue.
 Performed and recorded with artists such as Lionel Hampton, the Dave Holland Quintet, Chick Corea, Yoko Kanno (on Kanno's 1998 debut LP Song To Fly), Billy Drummond Jr, Joe Henderson, Ronny Jordan, Christian McBride, Neal Smith, Gerald Wilson, and others.
 Formed the Steve Wilson Quartet in 1997, which performed for over a decade and recorded two albums.
 Headed the Generations

 February 9, 1958 ~ Jazz, jazz fusion saxophonist Bill Evans born in Clarendon Hills, Illinois, USA ~ Leader and sideman.
 Plays a wide variety of genres, including bluegrass and funk.
 Best known as a jazz, jazz fusion saxophonist.
 Influenced by Michael Brecker, Sonny Rollins, John Coltrane, Stan Getz, Steve Grossman.
-Has worked with Miles Davis, Herbie Hancock, John McLaughlin's the Mahavishnu Orchestra, Michael Franks, Willie Nelson, Mick Jagger, Les McCann, Randy Brecker, Medeski Martin & Wood, Victor Bailey, Béla Fleck, Sam Bush, Bruce Hornsby, Vinnie Colaiuta, Lee Ritenour, and others
+Has worked with Miles Davis, Herbie Hancock, John McLaughlin's the Mahavishnu Orchestra, Michael Franks, Willie Nelson, Mick Jagger, Les McCann, Randy Brecker, Medeski Martin & Wood, Victor Bailey, Béla Fleck, Sam Bush, Bruce Hornsby, Vinnie Colaiuta, and Lee Ritenour

 February 9, 1951 ~ Bandleader, pianist Eddy Duchin passed away in New York, New York, USA ~ Popular bandleader from the 1930s and 1940s and one of the first pianists to lead a successful big band.
 Duchin's 1938 rendition of the Louis Armstrong song Old Man Mose caused a scandal with the lyric “bucket’ being mistaken for “fuck it.”
 The scandalous lyrics cased the record to sell 170,000 copies when sales of 20,000 were considered a blockbuster.
 The song would be banned in England. ~ Duchin was born in 1909